 - We offer 1st opinion and referral services for small mammals, including rabbits, guinea pigs, chinchillas, masters, gerbils, rats, mice, sugar gliders and pygmy hedgehogs

-- Our referral small mammal work is limited to our Cardiff Hospital where, Dr Tariq Abou-Zahr BVSc CertAVP(ZooMed) MRCVS, our avian and exotic vet, has a special interest and has undertaken further training/qualifications in the veterinary care of small mammals.
+- Our referral small mammal work is limited to Valley Veterinary Hospital where, Dr Tariq Abou-Zahr BVSc CertAVP(ZooMed) MRCVS, our avian and exotic vet, has a special interest and has undertaken further training/qualifications in the veterinary care of small mammals.
 Please contact us for further information.

 - We strongly advise regular vaccination of all ferrets to help protect against distemper virus.